toadereandreas/restaurant-mobile/documentation/ui-guide.md

 ---

-To add an item from the menu, simply scroll through the menu at the bottom, or use the search bar.
+To find an item from the menu, simply scroll through the menu at the bottom, or use the search bar.
+To select an item and add it to the current order of the selected customer, press on it.

 ![Menu Subscreen](menu-subscreen.png)